1st International Workshop on Neuro-Symbolic Software Engineering (May 3, 2025)

 Guidelines

 Submissions must conform to the IEEE conference proceedings template, specified in the IEEE Conference Proceedings Formatting Guidelines, using the double-column format.
-Research papers must have a maximum length of 6 pages.
-Short papers are limited to 4 pages.
-Industry demonstrations and extended abstracts must have a maximum length of 2 pages.
+Research papers must have a maximum length of 6 pages including references.
+Short papers are limited to 4 pages including references.
+Industry demonstrations and extended abstracts must have a maximum length of 2 pages including references.
 There is no limit on the number of submissions an author may submit.
 We will follow a single-blind process, i.e., anonymizing the submission is not required.

 We require all submissions to be original, i.e., they should not have been previously published in any conference proceedings, book, or journal and should not currently be under review for another archival conference.
-Papers must be submitted electronically by the defined deadline (see above) on the link: TBA.
+Papers must be submitted electronically by the workshop deadline via the submission link (see above).